IBM/java-microprofile-config/README.md

 Most applications need to be configured based on a running environment.
 It must be possible to modify configuration data from outside an application so that the application itself does not need to be repackaged.

 The configuration data can come from different locations and in different formats.
-For example, system properties, system environment variables, properties files or resources, XML files or resources, and even datasources.
+For example, system properties, system environment variables, properties files or resources, XML files or resources, and even data sources.
 MicroProfile Config calls these sources of configuration data ConfigSources.
 Since the same configuration property could be defined in multiple ConfigSources, a prioritization can be used to determine which ConfigSource is used for the configuration property value.

 Sometimes configuration values can change dynamically.
 Applications need to be able to access the latest configuration values without the need to be restarted.
 This is particularly important for microservices running in a cloud environment.
 MicroProfile Config support dynamically updating configuration values.